 - Push up until you feel a small discomfort in the lower back.

-- Lower yourself and repeat 10 times, holding each rep for 5 seconds.
+- Lower yourself and repeat 10 times, holding the position for 5 seconds.

 - Sit on a chair, putting one foot over the opposite knee in a figure-4 position.